ejwillemse/BAN313/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:bb32493aff
 ## Determining how long customers will wait in-line

-A customers waiting time depends on his arrival time and the time that the previous customer will leave the ATM.
+A customer's waiting time depends on his arrival time and the time that the previous customer will leave the ATM.
 When determining if customer $i$ will wait, we always need to see when customer $i-1$ is done with his transactions.
 Let $a\_i$ be the arrival time of customer $i$, $w\_i$ be his waiting time, $s\_i$ be his service time, and $l\_i$ the time that he leaves the ATM.